trolster/urcli/.github/CONTRIBUTING.md

 ## Ground rules & expectations

-Before we get started, here are a few things we expect from you (and that you should expect from others):

-* Be kind and thoughtful in your conversations around this project.
+Be kind and thoughtful in your conversations around this project.
 We all come from different backgrounds and projects, which means we likely have different perspectives on "how coding is done."
 Try to listen to others rather than convince them that your way is correct.
-* If you open a pull request, please ensure that your contribution passes all tests.
-If there are test failures, you will need to address them before we can merge your contribution.

 ## How to contribute